chainstacklabs/developer-hub-content/README.md

 ## Frequently asked questions

 **Can I cross-post articles from my own blog?**

 No. All content must be original and not previously published.

 **Do I get paid if one of my articles/tutorials is published?**

 Yes, of course.

 **How much do you pay for each article?**

 There is a fixed reward of $200 for every accepted and published article with an additional $100 bonus reward in some cases.

 **How do I get paid?**

 Once your article has been published, you have to create an invoice and send it to us.

 **Can I promote my personal project on the article?**

 You can promote your projects in your bio, which will be published with the article.

-If you ahve any other questions, you can contact us [on our Discord channel](https://discord.gg/Cymtg2f7pX).
+If you have any other questions, you can contact us [on our Discord channel](https://discord.gg/Cymtg2f7pX).

 ## Additional information